 Monies advanced as grants and contributions for which conditions have not been satisfied are carried in the Balance Sheet as creditors.
 When conditions are satisfied, the grant or contribution is credited to the relevant service line (for revenue grants) or Taxation and Non-Specific Grant Income (for nonring-fenced revenue grants and all capital grants).

-Where capital grants are credited to the CIES, they are reversed out of the General Fund Balance in the Movement in Reserves Statement.
+Capital grants are then reversed out of the General Fund Balance in the Movement in Reserves Statement.
+Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants Unapplied Account.

-When the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants Unapplied Account.
-When it has been applied, it is posted to the Capital Adjustment Account.
-Amounts in the Capital Grants Unapplied Account are transferred to the Capital Adjustment Account once they have been applied.
+Capital grants which are used and amounts previously posted to the Capital Grants Unapplied Account which have now been applied, are transferred to the Capital Adjustment Account.

-L Heritage assets
+K Heritage Assets